Constrictotermes cyphergaster: Biology

 Foraging bouts are most frequent during the wet season and less so in the dry season, coinciding with seasonal variation in the availability of resources and foraging cycles.
 Somewhat contradictory, the biomass of colonies were observed to increase during the dry season, likely due to increased production of reproductive individuals (alates).
 Presumably the termites in preparation for adverse conditions forage more frequently in the wet season when resources are plentiful and when conditions are more favorable for foraging.
 Collected food is then stored within cells of the inner basal portion of the nest.
-These cells contain a dark material — digested balls of cellulose, which contain a high diversity of lignocellulosic ascomycetes fungi which helps enrich the nutrient content of the food stores.
-The larvae of C. cyphergaster presumably feeds on these food stores as well as Inquiline species of termite.
+These cells contain a dark material — digested balls of cellulose, which contain a high diversity of lignocellulosic ascomycetes fungi which help nutritionally enrich the food stores.
+The larvae of C. cyphergaster presumably feeds on these food stores, as well as Inquiline species of termite.

 Reproduction

 Colonies swarm in the following months: March, April, and May.
 The fully claustral royal pair likely found colonies within the ground which migrate to form arboreal nests later during the colony's lifecycle.